-Arthur Caplan of the School of Medicine comments on reality in a medical-sitcom script.
+Arthur Caplan of the School of Medicine shares his perspective on being upfront with one’s physicians about dying.

 Perelman School of Medicine

 Giulio D’Angio of the School of Medicine comments on the achievements of Anna Meadows.

 PHILADELPHIA - So-called barrier sites -- the skin, gut, lung – limit the inner body’s exposure to allergens, pollutants, viruses, bacteria, and parasites.
 Understanding how the immune system works in these external surfaces has implications for understanding such inflammatory diseases as asthma, psoriasis, IBD, and food allergies, all of which occur at the body’s barriers.